micha4w/Hypr-DarkWindow/README.md

 ```

 > [!WARNING]
-> The following Config keyowrd is deprecated, it will be removed the next time the code Breaks
+> The following Config keyword was removed, please switch to the new windowrule version.

 ```conf
 # hyprland.conf